microsoft/codetour/README.md

 If you'd prefer to number your tours (e.g. `1 - Status Bar`), then a tour whose title starts with either `#1 - ` or `1 - ` will be automatically considered the primary tour, and you don't need to do anything further.

+### Conditional Tours

+If you author a tour that isn't relevant to every developer on the team, then you can decide when to conditionally show it in the `CodeTour` tree by adding a `when` property to the respective `*.tour` file.
+This property expects a JavaScript expression, that will determine the visibility of the tour, based on whether it evaluates to `true` or `false`.
+By default, all tours are displayed, and therefore, only tours with a `when` property that evaluate to `false` will be hidden.

+In order to simplify the process of defining conditional tours, the following variables are made available to your `when` clause:

+- `isLinux` - The current user is running on Linux
+- `isMac` - The current user is running on macoS
+- `isWindows` - The current user is running on Windows

+For example, if you want to define a tour that is only displayed for Linux users, you can simply set the `when` property to `"isLinux"`.

 ### CodeTour-Flavored Markdown

 When you describe a step, you're able to use the full-breadth of markdown capabilities in order to write rich/compelling content (e.g. images, links, headings, code fences).
 However, CodeTour also provides some additional syntactic features that allow you to include additional interactivity to your tours: